Year-End Giving: Best End of Year Fundraising Strategies & Ideas

 Keep It Simple.

 Be explicit with explaining your cause and needs up-front, and reiterate them in the closing of your year-end giving letter.
-People often read only the opening and closing paragraph of these letters and decide whether or not to give based on that reading alone.
+People often read only the opening and closing paragraphs of these letters and decide whether or not to give based on that reading alone.

 Make it Easy to Donate.

 Include a link to your fundraising website and text to donate keyword, so people can easily make financial contributions.
-Also, include a reply slip and self-addressed envelope for those who prefer to send in checks via mail.
+Also, include a reply slip and a self-addressed envelope for those who prefer to send in checks via mail.

 Tell Your Story.

 Storytelling is essential to year-end campaigns, as people are motivated emotionally to give.
-Offer them a story of your impact or work, that they cannot resist.
+Offer them a story of your impact or work that they cannot resist.
 Make it warm and fuzzy!